How does sterilization differ from disinfection?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-Sterilization and disinfection are both essential processes in microbiology, particularly in contexts like mortuary science where controlling microbial life is crucial.
-The correct choice highlights that sterilization kills all forms of microbial life, including bacteria, viruses, fungi, and spores, thereby achieving complete sterility.
-This is particularly important in settings where any microbial presence could lead to contamination or infection.
+Sterilization and disinfection are two crucial processes in microbiology that involve the elimination of microorganisms, but they differ significantly in their objectives and methods.
+The correct answer highlights that sterilization kills all forms of microbial life, including bacteria, viruses, fungi, and spores, thereby achieving complete eradication.
+This is essential in medical and laboratory settings where absolute aseptic conditions are required, such as in the preparation of surgical instruments or culture media.

 Subscribe